yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-lookup-service.markdown

 In a unicast environment (where multicast is disabled), the lookup locators can be set using either `LOOKUPLOCATORS` environment variable (when using scripts), or by setting `-Dcom.gs.jini_lus.locators` system property.
 In a unicast environment, the LUS are started on specific machines (usually two LUS instances), and the lookup locators simply point to the two hosts the LUS instances are running on.

+{% tip %}
-{% lampon %} When a [GigaSpaces Container](./service-grid.html#gsc) is started with a specific lookup groups / lookup locators, any Processing Unit instance running within it (and Space instances as well) will inherit the configuration and join the virtualized LUS environment.
+When a [GigaSpaces Container](./service-grid.html#gsc) is started with a specific lookup groups / lookup locators, any Processing Unit instance running within it (and Space instances as well) will inherit the configuration and join the virtualized LUS environment.
+{%endtip%}

 # Registering and Using a Service